API Testing

 Manual vs. Automated

-Manual Smoke Testing involves human testers running a predetermined set of tests without using automated tools.
-Testers manually interact with the software’s interface, ensuring the essential capabilities work as intended.
+In Manual Smoke Testing, human testers run a predefined set of tests without using automated tools.
+They manually interact with the software’s interface to ensure the essential functionalities work as they should.

 Pros: Manual testing is flexible and easy to use, allowing testers to experience the program through the eyes of an end user.
-It’s beneficial for exploratory testing or when testing user interfaces and user experiences where subjective evaluation is required.
+It’s beneficial when testing user interfaces and user experiences where subjective evaluation is required.

-Cons: Manual testing is time-consuming and prone to human mistakes, particularly in repetitive tasks or large-scale projects.
+Cons: Manual testing is time-consuming, and human mistakes might be faced, especially in large-scale projects.

 Automated Smoke Testing uses tools and scripts to execute predefined test scenarios.
 This method is effective for repeatedly running the same set of tests, such as after each build or deployment.